-Professional development for using the Climate & Wildlife module will be offered starting in January 2022.
-Training will be offered into the spring in five states: Kansas, New Hampshire, Ohio, Oregon, and Texas.
+Professional development for using the Climate & Wildlife module began in some states: Kansas, New Hampshire, Ohio, Oregon, and Texas.
 Additionally, the Association of Fish & Wildlife Agencies is now offering a self-paced online course for educatrors on Climate & Wildlife.
 See the page on Project WILD's online courses to learn more.

 To inquire about Climate & Wildlife professional development training opportunities in your state, contact your Project WILD State Coordinator.

 National fish, wildlife, and Plants climate adaptation strategy

 The Strategy describes eight goals that help federal, state, and tribal agencies collaborate and adapt management practices for species and landscapes impacted by climate change.
 These goals also provide a framework for student learning about climate adaptation.